autumn-miranda/OdysseyTableTennis/Readme.md

 ### Improve Core Accuracy

+* Smooth english speed and movement
-* Switch serve control to triggers instead of bumpers
+* Adjust english to be position based instead of speed based
-* Imitate english dial behavior on triggers
 * Refactor modules to be suitable for reuse in other Odyssey game card cores

 ### Quality of Life / Debug Features

 * Mark where ball is when it travels offscreen
-* Add total core reset
+* Add total core reset (reset ball and player position)
-* Reset english speed on serve